 - Focus groups

 If you complete your primary research before completing the draft of the situation analysis, please add the key findings from your primary research into the initial draft.
 HOWEVER — AND THIS IS IS IMPORTANT — it’s recommended that you wait to conduct your primary research until later in the process and not include it in the draft of the situation analysis.
 When you do it, you must document your primary research and include the findings from it in the final campaign plan handed in at the end of the semester.
-The primary research MUST BE in its own section labeled “Primary research.”
-You must also add details about your research — survey, focus group, observations — in an appendix.
-This means including a copy of the survey questions and the dates you conducted it, or the dates and locations of your observations.
-Points will be deducted for teams that have not provided primary research and details about what it involved.
+You may wish to highlight the primary research in its own section and details about how you collected data — e.g., survey, focus group, observations.
+Each team should provide details on their primary research and how it was collected.

 The research director leads the effort to collect research insights, though all team members are involved and have specific responsibilities (see below).
 The research director should integrate insights from various sections in the development of the SWOT analysis, including insights gained from original research, such as focus groups or custom surveys — both of which are encouraged.